 Long-term average carbon stock - The mean carbon stock over the long-term in a woodland, averaged over several whole rotations, if clearfelling.
-For projects where there is no clearfelling the long-term average is assumed to
+For projects where

 Mitigation - Implementing activities or policies to reduce greenhouse gas emissions and/or enhance carbon sinks.